Loaded Potato Wedges

 How to Make Loaded Potato Wedges

-Here are the quick step-by-step instructions with visuals; you can find the full instructions with the exact ingredients in the recipe card below.
+Here are the quick, step-by-step instructions with visuals; you can find the full instructions, including the exact ingredients, in the recipe card below.

-2. Bake the Wedges: Spread the potato wedges out onto the parchment-lined baking sheet, making sure they do not overlap or touch.
-Bake them for 30 minutes, flipping the wedges over halfway through baking.
-You’ll know they’re ready when the wedges are golden and crispy on the outside, yet still fork-tender.
+Spread the potato wedges onto the parchment-lined baking sheet, ensuring they do not overlap or touch.
+Bake them for 30 minutes, flipping the wedges halfway through.

 loaded potato wedges in a bowl topped with bacon, cheese, sour cream and chives.